10 things on Bayern Munich’s serial-winning France defender Lucas Hernandez

-Lucas Hernandez arrived at Bayern Munich with a 2018 FIFA World Cup winners’ medal around his neck, which must now ache trying to support the gold he’s accrued in just a few years at the Allianz Arena.
+Lucas Hernandez arrived at Bayern Munich with a 2018 FIFA World Cup winners’ medal around his neck, which must now ache trying to support the gold he’s accrued in just three years at the Allianz Arena.

 bundesliga.com trains the microscope on the France international defender, who can't stop winning...